minduca/EasyDomainEvents/README.md

 # EasyDomainEvents
-Domain Events With Convention-Based Registration And Deferred Execution Support
+Domain Events with convention-based registration and deferred execution support